 How I Work

 I provide a warm and welcoming space in which to explore the challenges you are having.
-We will work collaboratively as you talk about the difficulty you are having as well as what you would like to gain from therapy.
+We will work collaboratively as you talk about the narcissistic abuse you’re experiencing as well as what you would like to gain from therapy.
 You will also have the opportunity to process thoughts and emotions as they come up as well as develop (or hone) both your strengths as well as your inner resources with my assistance.
 Part of therapy also entails venturing outside your comfort zone by learning new skills and being open to therapeutic suggestions that can complement the therapy process, such as book recommendations or things to try outside of session.
-The underlying goal in my work with all clients is to guide you to a place of healing that includes self-compassion, self-awareness, and self-care.
+The underlying goal in my work with all clients is to guide you to a place of healing that includes self-compassion, self-awareness, authenticity, and diminishing self-doubt/self-blame.

 About Attachment Wounds